Mo-Sheikh/Mo-Sheikh/README.md

 - 👋 Hi, I’m @Mo-Sheikh
-- 👨🏿‍💻 I'm a Software Engineer and SAAS business co-founder
+- 👨🏿‍💻 I'm a Software Engineer with over 5 years experience and a SAAS business co-founder
 - 👀 I’m interested in DevOps and Software Engineering
-- 📫 You can reach me on twitter: @codewithmo
+- 📫 You can reach me on Twitter: @codewithmo

 <!---
 Mo-Sheikh/Mo-Sheikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.